 Make your way through the warren of rooms and passages to a crypt-like cellar room at the back of the pub or grab a pint under the heavy beams to peer out the window at the Tyne Bridge.
 If it's quirky pubs you're after, try also Brandling Arms in Gosforth, and The Punchbowl in Jesmond which are also full of character and dog-friendly.

 All aboard The Valley Junction in Jesmond!
-With a slight whiff of an Agatha Christie novel, The Valley Junction is your chance to experience excellent Indian cuisine from the elegant carriage and signal box of an early 20th century train.
+With a slight whiff of an Agatha Christie novel, The Valley Junction is your chance to experience excellent Indian cuisine from the elegant carriage and signal box of an early 20th century train!

 Victor's on the Quayside is arguably one of Newcastle's most 'instagrammable' eateries.
 With a ceiling full of pink wisteria for you to dine underneath, the surroundings alone will offer you a very different dining experience.
 The menu of American-Asian inspired dishes as well offer a different take on dishes.
 Wash this down with one of their hand crafted cocktails and you have a night you will not forget!